bilbofroggins/KarabinerKeyboard/README.md

 ## Instructions
 For the latest release, please check the [Releases](https://github.com/bilbofroggins/KarabinerKeyboard/releases) section of this repository.
 Download & extract the zip file.
 The app stores a yaml file behind the scenes within ~/.config/karabiner_keyboard that gets translated into a karabiner config rule called "KBKeyboard" underneath complex modifications.

 From the Keyboard panel, press the keys you want to change, or click on the key.
+You can configure keys using several types:

-You can currently either set to Keybinding, which will allow you to override the key with a single sequence or an array of "to" sequences you can type in.
-You can also pick the layer type, which has a few types to it:
+**Keybinding**: Override the key with a single sequence or an array of "to" sequences.

+**Layer**: Create keyboard layers with different activation modes:
-* Layer|MO = Momentary (layer will activate upon holding down the key and reset once released)
+* Layer|MO = Momentary (layer activates while holding the key, resets when released)
-* Layer|LT = Layer with Tap (similar to momentary except will trigger the key press if no keys within the layer were hit)
+* Layer|LT = Layer with Tap (momentary layer, but taps the key if no layer keys were pressed)
-* Layer|TO = Toggle (one tap toggles the layer on and you need a seperate key in the next layer to reset back)
+* Layer|TO = Toggle (one tap toggles the layer on; use another key to toggle back)

+**Shell**: Execute shell commands when a key is pressed.

+**Conditional**: Use variables to create dynamic behavior:
+* **Get mode**: Make a key only activate when a variable is true (adds an `if` condition)
+* **Toggle mode**: Make a key toggle a variable between true/false

+Variables allow you to create modes (like vim mode, gaming mode, etc.) where certain keys only work when that mode is active, and other keys toggle the modes on/off.

 Then click "Merge to config" in the top right to merge it to the Karabiner-Elements config file, and you should be good to go!

+**Note**: Configuration and logs are stored in `~/.config/karabiner_keyboard/` (including `errors.log` and `update.log`).

 ### Limitations
-English only hardcoded default keyboard at the moment Shell commands not added yet
-Some assumptions are made
+English only hardcoded default keyboard at the moment Some assumptions are made
 * Most key overrides are set to "repeat": false
 * Most key overrides have all mod keys as optional